hgtonight/Plugin-DiscussionPolls/README.md

 Why can't I attach a poll to my existing discussion?
 ----------------------------------------------------
-If you have the Add permission and you are still unable to attach a poll, your forum most likely has an edit time limit. **You mush be able to edit the discussion you are attaching the poll to**.
+If you have the Add permission and you are still unable to attach a poll, your forum most likely has an edit time limit. **You must be able to edit the discussion you are attaching the poll to**.

 License